jakob-bagterp/browserist/docs/getting-started/index.md

 ---

 # Get Started in 3 Easy Steps 🚀
-Ready to try?
+Ready to try the easy way to do web scraping and browser automation with Python?
 Let's get started:

 ## 1. Install Browserist Package
 Assuming that [Python](https://www.python.org/) is already installed, execute this command in the terminal to install the Browserist package: